-Young plants of Spathiphyllum are available from tissue culture or seed.
+For the commercial grower, Oglesby Plants International offers young plants (starter plants) of Spathiphyllum grown from tissue culture plants.
 The propagation of Spathiphyllum by tissue culture offers the grower the advantage of selected named varieties, improved crop uniformity and year round availability.
-Since this crop is backed by extensive breeding programs, commercial growers and consumers can expect a consistent supply of new cultivars.
+Since this crop is backed by extensive breeding programs, commercial growers and consumers can expect a consistent supply of new and improved cultivars.

 Spathiphyllums require a potting mix with good drainage and water holding capacity.
 Generally a 1:1:1 ratio of peat, perlite, bark is a common potting mix for the southern United States, while course peat moss is common in Europe.
 Maintain pH at 5.8 to 6.5.